Urban landscapes: the place of history

 THE CUSTOM HOUSE, DUBLIN, IRISH REPUBLIC

 Constructed in the late 1700s, this neo-classical building has played a remarkable role in Irish history.
-During the 1916 Easter Rebellion against the British, the Custom House was occupied by rebels.
+During the 1919-1921 war of independence, the Custom House (at the time, a British government building) was occupied and burned by the Irish Republican Army.

 Today, it houses an Irish government department and a visitor centre.
 During our 2025 visit, my wife and I were blessed to experience the Custom House at night, when it’s brilliantly illuminated and reflected in the Liffey River.